jean-cq/Orbital-JustMakeCents/README.md

 - Shark Money Tracking & Reminder
   - Applications like Shark Money Tracking provide features for users to track their expenses, and reminder applications allow users to record products to be purchased.
 However, such features are only accessible in separate applications, without an all-in-one application for users to access all features without switching to other apps.
 - Money +
   - The functions in the application cater to the general public.
-Some of them are complicated but extra to university students.
+Some of them are complicated but extra to university students and some functions that cater to students are not explicitly implemented.
+For example, function that records money lent to and borrow from people is not explicitly implemented for users.

 ## 💻Development Plan
 - 3rd week of May: Finalised pitch for Orbital Lift-off